Cover Image for How to Ask Someone Out on Hinge: Scripts & Timing for 2025

 A man sitting in a park carefully analyzing his dating profile on his phone.

-Green Lights: Positive Signals It’s Time to Ask
+5 Clear Indicators It's Time to Ask

 • "Inside Jokes" Emerge: You've developed a unique conversational rhythm or a running gag.
+This creates a feeling of connection that separates you from her other matches.

 The Optimal Timing Framework: As a general rule, aim for the sweet spot after 10-20 meaningful back-and-forth messages over 3-4 days.
 This is usually enough time to build rapport without the conversation going stale.
 As Amie Leadingham explains, the best time to ask someone out is when the conversation is at its peak.